middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <br><br>
 A collection of essays produced by the project, Mapping the Early Modern Inns of Court, is forthcoming from Palgrave.
 For more information and to sign up for the mailing list, click [here](https://mappinginns.wordpress.com/).
 <br><br>
-Read the Archive of the month [September 2021: Books, Bread and Beer - A History of Shops and Taverns at the Middle Temple](https://www.middletemple.org.uk/archive-history/archive-month/september-2021-books-bread-and-beer) and Image of Temple Church with shops in front (MT/19/ILL/F/F11/12)
+Read the Archive of the month [September 2021: Books, Bread and Beer - A History of Shops and Taverns at the Middle Temple](https://www.middletemple.org.uk/archive-history/archive-month/september-2021-books-bread-and-beer).

 <param ve-image
-      label="The Temple in 1671 (MT/19/ILL/D/D8/2)"
-      url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/25e241cb-e140-43ed-801d-c98dd04a84af">
+      label="Image of Temple Church with shops in front (MT/19/ILL/F/F11/12)" url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/25e241cb-e140-43ed-801d-c98dd04a84af">

 ## 3 Recreation